- Chapter 1. Principles and Purpose

 - Related Resources

-- As amended and effective for violations occurring on or after August 31, 2021.
+As amended and effective for violations occurring on or after July 7, 2025. - Click here for .pdf version

 Chapter 1.
 Principles and Purpose

-The University recognizes that Academic Misconduct detracts from the value of a UNC Charlotte degree and has influence beyond the University community, including relationships with employers, other educational institutions, the business community, the UNC system, and the community at large.
+The University recognizes that Academic Misconduct detracts from the value of a UNC Charlotte degree and has influence beyond the University community, including relationships with employers, other educational institutions, the business community, the UNC System, and the community at large.

-The purpose of the Code is to:
+The purpose of the Code of Student Academic Integrity (the Code) is to:

 - support and promote an ethical learning environment;